Meet Corliss Archer: Origins

 It was based on a series of short stories introduced in 1943, in Good Housekeeping magazine. by F. Hugh Herbert.
 The story cycle was also adapted to theatre, as Kiss and Tell.
 Herbert based some content of the show on activities of his teenage daughter.

 Characters and story

 Priscilla Lyon and Janet Waldo successively portrayed 15-year-old Corliss on radio.
 Lugene Sanders also played Corliss briefly on radio and in the CBS version of the Meet Corliss Archer television show.

-Harry Archer, Corliss's father, is a lawyer who tolerates Dexter only when he wants to use him to help flaunt male superiority.
+Corliss's father Harry Archer is a lawyer who tolerates Dexter only when he wants to use him to help flaunt male superiority.
 Gruff but gentle, he was played by Bob Bailey and Fred Shields.
 Mrs. Archer was portrayed by Irene Tedrow.

 Production

-In 1949, Meet Corliss Archer ran for 10 weeks as a summer replacement for Electric Theatre.
+In 1949, Meet Corliss Archer was broadcast for 10 weeks as a summer replacement for Electric Theatre.
 It was heard on Sundays at 9 p.m.
 Eastern Time.
 Glenhall Taylor was the producer, Tom McAvity was the director, and John Hiestand was the announcer.
 Jazz bandleader Lud Gluskin was one of the music directors/composers.
 Wilbur Hatch, Felix Mills, and Charles "Bud" Dant also worked on the show's music.